Types of suspension bridges

-A suspension bridge usually has main cables (else ropes or chains), anchored at each end of the bridge.
-Any load applied to the bridge is transformed into a tension in these main cables.
-The earliest suspension bridges had the cables anchored in the ground at either end of the bridge, but some modern suspension bridges anchor the cables to the ends of the bridge itself.
-The earliest suspension bridges had no towers or piers, but these are present in the majority of larger suspension bridges.
-Although the earlier types of suspension bridges are suitable only for relatively short spans, all of the 14 longest bridges in the world are suspension bridges (see List of longest suspension bridge spans).
-Ignoring the possibility of pre-Columbian trans-oceanic contact, there were two independent inventions of the suspension bridge, in Eurasia (probably in China) and in Central and South America.
+A suspension bridge supports its structural load with cables, ropes, or chains anchored at each end.
+Cables on the earliest suspension bridges were anchored in the ground; some modern suspension bridges anchor the cables to the ends of the bridge itself.
+Earliest suspension bridges had no towers or piers but the majority of larger modern suspension bridges have them.
+All of the 14 longest bridges in the world are suspension bridges.

 Types

-Types of suspension bridge include the following:

 A pure suspension bridge is one without additional stay cables and in which the main cables are anchored in the ground.
 This includes most simple suspension bridges and suspended-deck suspension bridges, and excludes self-anchored suspension bridges.